The Pirates' Sixth-Year Head Coach Was The Lone Female To Present In Las Vegas

 Pirates To Make Full Move on July 1, 2014

-After being named head coach of the East Carolina women's basketball team on April 30, 2010, Heather Macy enters her fifth season at the helm of the program.
+After being named head coach of the East Carolina women's basketball team on April 30, 2010, Heather Macy enters her sixth season at the helm of the program.

 The 2012-13 Pirates concluded the season with an impressive 14-1 record inside Minges Coliseum as they set a new program record for the most home wins in a single season.
 At the conclusion of the season, Macy was named Conference USA Coach of the Year, while junior forward Kristine Mial garnered C-USA Sixth Player of the Year accolades, and senior point guard Celeste Stewart was selected to the C-USA All-First Team while redshirt senior center Britny Edwards collected C-USA All-Defensive Team honors.